 Dataset of Directional Arrows for German Particle Verbs

 Based on a pre-selected set of base verbs (BVs), we systematically generated German particle verbs (PVs).
 We relied on BVs from three semantic source domains (SDs) differing in their degrees of abstractness: MACHINES AND TOOLS (MNT), FORCE and SOUND.
-The verbs belonging to the MNT domain (e.g., hämmern "hammer", schaufeln "dig") are easy to imagine and therefore represent very concrete BVs.
-In comparison, the verbs from the FORCE domain (e.g., drücken "press", quetschen "squeeze") are less concrete, as the force itself is not perceivable directly, but only through interactions of its concrete entities encoded in the transitive verb arguments.
-The verbs from the SOUND domain (e.g., schreien "cry", jaulen "yowl") represent intransitive verbs and define the most abstract SD.
+The verbs belonging to the MNT domain (e.g., hämmern "hammer", schaufeln "dig") are easy to imagine and represent very concrete BVs.
+In comparison, the verbs from the FORCE domain (e.g., drücken "press", quetschen "squeeze") are less concrete, as the force itself is not directly perceivable, but only through interactions of its concrete entities encoded in the verb arguments.
+The verbs from the SOUND domain (e.g., schreien "cry", jaulen "yowl") are typically intransitive and represent the most abstract SD.

 For each of the three domains we chose a total of ten base verbs that were not obviously ambiguous among the three classes.
 These 30 BVs were then systematically composed to PVs using nine different prepositional particles.
 We only took into account particles that cannot be used as verbal prefixes: ab, an, auf, aus, ein, mit, nach, vor, zu.
 As result, we got 300 verbs (30 BVs and 270 PVs) as target verbs for our collection.
 Due to the systematic composition of the PVs, also PV neologisms (neoPVs) were part of this data set.